10 Best Willamette Valley Wineries | TOP Picks From a Local!

 Planning a trip to Oregon wine country and overwhelmed with the options for tastings?
-I'm from this region and am here to help!
-Discover the best wineries in Willamette Valley.
-These are the ones I find myself returning to again and again.
+I'm from this region and these are my picks for the best Willamette Valley wineries...the places I find myself returning to again and again.

 I've yet to hear of a wine lover NOT fall in love with the Willamette Valley.
-The scenery and views are absolutely stunning, prices are a fraction of what you'll pay in Napa Valley, and the tasting rooms are often intimate and more relaxed.
+The scenery and views are absolutely stunning.
+Prices are a fraction of what you'll pay in Napa Valley, and the overall vibe/tasting rooms are more intimate and relaxed.

-Oregon wine country is also making a name for itself in the restaurant and dining scene with a focus on farm-to-table and local products.
-You'll notice many wineries offer food pairings or light bites that are either from their own property or, at the very least, from local farms.
+Oregon wine country is also making a name for itself in the restaurant and dining scene, with a focus on farm-to-table and local products.
+You'll notice many wineries offer food pairings and light bites that are from their own property or surrounding farms.

-With over 500 wineries, how to choose which Willamette wineries to visit?
+With over 500 wineries, how do you choose which Willamette wineries to visit?

 Being from McMinnville, the largest town in the Willamette Valley, and visiting at least once a year...I've had ample time to try all the top names.
 The wineries I list in this post are my favorites.
 The ones I find myself rebooking again and again each time I plan a trip back to Oregon.